Augustus Ulyard

 Augustus or August Ulyard (1816–1900) was the first American-born professional baker in Los Angeles, California, after the 1850 U.S. statehood of California.
-In 1856–57 he was a member of the Common Council, which oversaw the governance of the young pueblo.
+In 1856–57, he was a member of the Common Council, which oversaw the governance of the young pueblo.

 Personal

 Ulyard, whose parents were French, was born on February 22, 1816, in Philadelphia, Pennsylvania, where he learned to be a baker.

-He enlisted as a Texas Volunteer in the Mexican War, after which he went to St. Louis, Missouri, where he was married to Mary Field of England.
+He enlisted as a Texas Volunteer in the Mexican War, after which he went to St. Louis, Missouri, where he married Mary Field of England.
 The couple had no children of their own but, after they arrived in Los Angeles, "at different periods" they "adopted homeless children until there were seven in all."